An interactive workshop for families where children build alternative toys of their dreams.

-Despite young children’s ability to understand flexible concepts around their own gender, there is often pressures from adults to define their children’s experience.
+Despite young children’s ability to understand flexible concepts around their own gender, there is often pressures from adults to define their children’s gendered experience.
 Even before children are born, parents have determined their own child’s gender and these traditional ‘roles’ are reinforced by toy, clothing and media conglomerates in strict and limited binaries.
-TOY challenges these dominant structures and encourages a making space where children can explore their own identity without being limited by pressures that are often determined by adults.
+Blue, Pink, Trucks, Fairies, Action Hero, Barbie, Male, Female.